 2) Mind Control Through Entertainment and Stupefaction

 The leisure and entertainment sectors have grown in leaps and bounds over the last six decades.
-Once upon a time commoners would make do with rudimentary means to amuse each other during communal festivities.
-Today entertainment is a multibillion dollar industry that pervades every aspect of our lives, whether recreational. educational or professional.
+Once upon a time commoners would make do with rudimentary means to amuse each other at communal festivities.
+Today entertainment is a multibillion dollar industry that pervades every aspect of our lives, whether recreational, educational or professional.
 However, we still have a wealth of choice and may filter out forms of commercialised distraction that do not suit our tastes or high standards.
-However, in many modern settings we have to little choice but to consume genres of music and cinematography that clearly have psychological impact.
+In many modern settings we have to little choice but to consume genres of music and cinematography that clearly have psychological impacts.
 Some of us have been desensitised to such audiovisual ferocity that we hardly notice it.
-We could treat stupefaction as separate facet, but it just is a means of mind control and people management.
+We could treat stupefaction as a separate facet, but it is just another means of mind control and people management.
 Human beings have long experimented with psychotropic substances to regulate mood and foster harmony and connectedness.
 We could argue that caffeine, cannabis, opiates and khat have long helped make our lives bearable in different ways.
 However, such crude substances have undesirable side effects that may harm one’s physical or mental health, trigger social unrest and are weaken the power of current rulers.
 Psychoactive substances are thus regulated, i.e. suppressed where their adverse effects may unduly harm public health or social stability and encouraged where their mood-altering properties can suppress undesirable moods or behaviours.
-While smoking rates have declined considerably in much of the West over the last 3 decades, the prescription of antidepressants, stimulants and antipsychotics has grown as more and more people are diagnosed with a growing array of conditions that psychiatrists believe require such treatment.
+While smoking rates have declined swiftly in much of the West over the last 3 decades, the prescription of antidepressants, stimulants and antipsychotics has grown as more and more people are diagnosed with a growing array of conditions that psychiatrists believe require such treatment.
 Psychopharmacologists recognise that people not only react to drugs in different ways, but psychoactive medications inevitably interact with food, drink and numerous artificial additives as well as naturally with recreational drugs.
 We do not yet have a universal Soma-style drug that can reliably pacify citizens by suppressing negative thoughts and erasing unpleasant memories, but we’re getting very close.
 Arguably other means of pacification are more effective, such as action-packed movies, fast-beat music and online gaming that entertain our senses and distract our minds from real world events.
 Recent moves to legalise, commercialise and regulate marijuana in a number of countries, states and provinces may harbinger a near future where most people are no longer required to undertake any intellectually or physically demanding tasks, but merely stay happy, inspire their friends and relatives and act as consumer guinea pigs.

 3) Artificial Reproduction and Managed Life Termination